-To upgrade the memory in the notebook, follow the steps mentioned below:
+To upgrade the memory in the notebook, follow these steps.

 - 1. Power off the computer and remove the AC adapter and battery pack. - 2.
 Remove the hinge covers, status bar cover, and the keyboard from the top of the unit and locate the memory expansion sockets. - 3.
 Remove the extra DIMM module from its anti-static wrapping. - 4.
 Hold the memory module with its golden teeth connector pointed towards the memory socket.
-Incline the module at 60-degreesand gently attached it to the memory socket by pushing it forward. - 5.
-Slowly push the module downwards until the locking tabs snap into the retaining notches or holes at each corner of the module. - 6.
-Replace the keyboard, status bar cover, and hinge covers. - 7.
-Reconnect the AC adapter and reattach the battery pack to the computer.